TreeRec-RTM/TreeRec/README.md

           	- technical parameters (d_cube, env_cube_size) for tuning of the distribution of leaf objects
           	- shoot or leaf object area - need to be set correctly.
 Based on this parameter and tree LAI is computed the total number of the 3D shoot/leaf objects
- 	- this script is able to process several trees in one run -> the output of this part of the algorithm is scaled wooden structure object, distribution file
+ 	- this script is able to process several trees in one run
-- get_new_shoots.py
- 	- this algorithm distribute 3D shoot/leaf objects within the tree crown according to the leaf distribution file from previous step (Main.py)
-  	- parameters necessary to set are:
-		- directory of the files computed in the previous step - leaf distribution file
-		- list of trees for processing - their IDs (e.g., R1 or R2)
-		- path and name of teh 3D shoot/leaf object - **has to be the same as the leaf area is set in previous step** (or at least have the same area)
 	- there are three possibilities how to set a leaf object or objects
 		1) single leaf - 'single_leaf'
 			- The tree crown will contain only one leaf object, which will vary only sligthly in the size
 				- The area of this leaf has to be the same as set in the (Main.py)
 			- If you select this option, then you need to set your leaf object name on line 33
 		2) three leaves - 'three_leaves'
 			- The tree crown will contain three different leaf objects: one represents average leaf (in terms of area), one smaller and one larger.
 				- There will be 50% of average leaves and 25% of smaller and 25% of larger leaves
 				- The average (50% average, 25% smaller and 25% of larger) leaf area has to be the same as set in the (Main.py)
 				- The size of all leaf objects will also sligthly vary
 			- if you select this option, then you need to set your leaf object names on lines 25-27
 		3) multiple leaves - 'multiple_leaves'
 			- The tree crown will contain all the leaf objects you set here
 				- The average leaf area of all leaves set here has to be the same as set in the (Main_beech_TH.py)
 				- The size of all leaf objects will also vary
 			- If you select this option, then you need to set your leaf object names on line 30
 - main_classes.py
 	- library of classes
-- geometry_op_new.py
-	- library of functions used for geometric transformations
 ------------------------------------------------------------------------------------------------------
 **References:**